leonore/deep-learning-for-immune-cells/timelog.md

 ### 6 December
 - *0.5 hour* Talking to Carol about best ways to pre-process images
+- *0.5 hour* Reporting on and cleaning up work on pre-processing images differently

 Next up:
-* Clean up clipping code
-* Go through function to make sure we don't copy in array memory addres = make copies !!
-* clean up and send to colab
+* clean up and send to colab DONE
 * copy images to usb or hard drive
 * write sliding window function
+* run evaluation to see if weights change
+* run through tsne